JeffreyRobertLynch/GlassBox-XAI/README.md

 ---

 ### Architecture
-GlassBox XAI uses a custom-built deep learning model based on U-Net, a specialized neural network architecture designed for precise image segmentation.
+GlassBox uses a custom-built deep learning model based on U-Net, a specialized neural network architecture designed for precise image segmentation.
 Unlike conventional convolutional networks designed for image classification, U-Net is shaped like a “U” and learns to both understand the big picture and recover fine details.
 It is well-suited for pixel-wise delineation of lesion boundaries.

 To further improve accuracy, especially in challenging or noisy images, **attention mechanisms** were added.
 These help the model focus on the most relevant regions in the image, such as lesion edges, while ignoring background distractions like hair or shadows.